Rotator Cuff Tear

 Your physiotherapist will discuss your goals, time frames and training schedules with you to optimise you for a complete return to sport or work.

-The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a through rehabilitation program has minimised your chance of future injury.
+The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.

 There is no specific time frame for when to progress from each rotator cuff treatment stage to the next.
 Your rotator cuff injury rehabilitation status will be determined by many factors during your physiotherapist’s clinical assessment.